helton/blog/content/blog/angular/index.md

 Tips:

 - If you plan to use `ngModel` to have two-way data binding in forms remember to import [`FormsModule`](https://angular.io/api/forms/FormsModule) from `@angular/forms` and add it to your `app.module.ts`
-- If you plan to fetch data on your services remember to import [`HttpClientModule`](https://angular.io/api/common/http/HttpClientModule) from `@angular/common/http` and add it to your `app.module.ts`
+- If you plan to fetch data on your services, remember to import [`HttpClientModule`](https://angular.io/api/common/http/HttpClientModule) from `@angular/common/http` and add it to your `app.module.ts`

 ## Bootstrapping

-Every Angular app has a `index.html` file where you can find the root component(s) of your app.
+Every Angular app has an `index.html` file where you can find the root component(s) of your app.
 This component will be used to [boostrap](https://angular.io/guide/bootstrapping) the app and it should be registered in `app.module.ts` under `@NgModule` via `bootstrap` property:

 ```typescript
 @NgModule({